IBM/cloudpakfordata-telco-churn-workshop/workshop/monitoring-models-with-openscale-gui/README.md

 ### Use the insights dashboard

-Click on the left-hand menu icon for `Insights`, then choose the tile for your configured model (or the 3-dot menu on the tile and then `View Details`:
+Click on the left-hand menu icon for `Insights`, make sure that you are on the `Model monitors` tab, and then choose the tile for your configured model (or the 3-dot menu on the tile and then `View Details`:

 ![OpenScale Insight Dashboard Tile Open](../.gitbook/assets/images/aios/OpenScaleInsightDashTileOpen.png)

-You can see the top monitor highlighted, for the feature `Sex`.
+You will see the triangle with `!` under `Fairness` -> `Sex`.

 By moving your mouse pointer over the graph, you can see the values change, and which contains bias.
 Click one spot to veiw the details.
 Later, we'll click `Configure Monitors` to get a Fairness endpoint: